 Windsor Castle is the oldest and largest occupied castle in the world.
-Founded by William the Conqueror in the 11th century, it has since been the home of 39 monarchs.
-Today The Queen spends most of her private weekends at the Castle.
+Founded by William the Conqueror in the 11th century, it has since been the home of 40 monarchs.

-If choosing the option to visit the State Apartments, the grandest in all of England, you will explore the same rooms that are used today by The Queen and members of the Royal Family.
+If choosing the option to visit the Castle, you will see inside the the State Apartments, the grandest in all of England.
+Explore the same rooms that are used today by His Majesty The King and members of the Royal Family.
 The walls in each room are adorned with incredible paintings and murals from history's most famous artists and lined with priceless treasures from all over the world.